Meet Our Board

 Scott Cler’s oldest son, Sam, was diagnosed with type 1 diabetes in 2018 at the age of 10.
 After attending the Spooktacular Retreat, his family immediately realized the value of camp and the community it creates.
 Scott has spent more than twenty years working in the film business.
 Currently he works for Amazon Web Services as a Global Alliance Manager for Media & Entertainment.

-Arlene Goligowski, Secretary
+Arlene Goligowski, Vice President

 Arlene Goligowski Headshot